browserengineering/book/book/forms.md

 The reason buttons surround their contents but input areas don't is that a button can contain images, styled text, or other content.
-In a real browser, that relies on the [`inline-block`][inline-block] display mode: a way of putting a block element into an line of text.
+In a real browser, that relies on the [`inline-block`][inline-block] display mode: a way of putting a block element into a line of text.
 There's also an older `<input type=button>` syntax more similar to text inputs.
 :::